 Doomsday is just around the corner — the world’s banks are forging currency, vaccines cause cancer, and don’t even think about drinking the water.
 Whether you buy into one of the many conspiracy theories that freely float around the Internet, you’ve almost certainly brushed across someone who does: global warming is a hoax, the government planned the 9/11 terrorist attacks, John F. Kennedy was assassinated by the CIA (or the KGB) — or for the more outlandish, Hollywood faked the moon landing, or aliens built the pyramids.

 It’s more common than you think.
-According to a recent study, nearly half of all Americans believe in some conspiracy theory or other, although some are more vocal than others.
+According to a University of Chicago study, nearly half of all Americans believe in some conspiracy theory or other, although some are more vocal than others.
 So why is that?
 Can they all be wrong?

 1. Over a short period of evolution, human brains developed the ability to recognize patterns — something that can also be seen in our closer primate relatives.